FAQ

 Answers to common questions.

 Don't see your question?
-Call your nearest location — we're happy to help.
+Call your nearest location and we're happy to help.

 Do I need a Costco membership to get an eye exam at your Costco clinics?